the-technat/kubernetes-cluster-factory/README.md

 - a Hetzner Project
 - an Account API Token

+Some outputs to access the cluster are stored on S3, so grab them after the cluster has been created.

 ### EKS-terraform

 This method uses the official [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks) module to deploy an EKS cluster.